E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 What is e-Invoicing in Germany?

-Germany’s B2B e-invoicing mandate is introduced through the Growth Opportunities Act and implemented via amendments to Section 14 of the German VAT Act (UStG).
-The German Federal Ministry of Finance (BMF) published updated e-invoicing guidelines via official circular (BMF-Schreiben) on 15 October 2025.
+Germany's B2B e-invoicing mandate is introduced through the Growth Opportunities Act (Wachstumschancengesetz) and implemented via amendments to Section 14 of the German VAT Act (UStG).
+The BMF has since issued circulars and amendments, including the 15 Oct 2025 circular, to help businesses navigate compliance.

 Germany E-Invoicing Timeline and Compliance Deadlines